aaron-wheeler/SFIArtificialStockMarket.jl/src/ABM/README.md

 What happens in the model during each step is described in the `model_step!` function, which includes all the remaining functions defined in the file.
 Thanks to this specification, we ensure that each action is sequentially executed. (**To do: Need to check order of these actions**)

+The stepping function is split into two sections, the initial warm-up section, followed by the steady-state section.
+All of the following steps are performed in both sections, but the generated dataframes are only collected during the steady-state section.

 During each step of the simulation, all agents are randomly activated to act according to the following specifications:

-1. Do something using predictor accuracy, fitness measure, and `δ` to determine if selected for recombination.... ;
-2. Update their error variance `σ_i` .... ;
-3. Undergo the genetic algorithm (`evolution.GA!`) or not based on the aformentioned factors....
-  To avoid any bias from the order of time choices, we fully randomised this decision order for each agent at each step.... (**Update this section**)
+1. Calculate each agents' expected output, `expected_pd` and `demand_xi` (`evolution.update_output!`).
+2. Sum the total demand and equate it to number of shares issued to determine and broadcast the new clearing price and dividend (i.e., simulate market specialist and price formation mechanism).
+Then perform following conditional action:
+  If simulation time < warm_up_t: (**To do: Implement this**)
+    Calculate the realised_output, `dividend`, `price`, `volume`, `volatility`, and `technical_activity` (`evolution.update_realised_output!`).
+  Else:
+    Calculate the realised_output, `dividend`, `price`, `volume`, `volatility`, and `technical_activity` (`evolution.update_realised_output!`).
+    Append each output to their respective vectors.
+The `dividend` and `price` process vectors are made public to the agents for the next time step.
+3. Update individual agents properties (i.e., assets held, cumulative wealth) (`evolution.update_rewards!`).

 After these agent actions, some model calculations are done at the end of the current model step.
 Note that not all of these variables are observed by the agents and thus, some do not affect agent behaviour at all.

 4. Update the predictor accuracy and fitness measure (`evolution.update_predict_acc!` and `evolution.update_fitness_j!`).
-5. Calculate each agents' expected output, `expected_pd` and `demand_xi` (`evolution.update_output!`). (**Move to randomized section....?**)
-6. Sum the total demand and equate it to number of shares issued to determine the clearing price (i.e., simulate market specialist and price formation mechanism).
-Calculate the realised_output, `dividend`, `price`, `volume`, `volatility`, and `technical_activity` (`evolution.update_realised_output!`).
-Append each output to their respective vectors.
-The `dividend` and `price` process vectors are made public to the agents for the next time step.
-7. Update individual agents properties (i.e., assets held, cumulative wealth) (`evolution.update_rewards!`).
+5. Do something using predictor accuracy, fitness measure, and `δ` to determine if selected for recombination.... ;
+6. Update their error variance `σ_i` .... ;
+7. Undergo the genetic algorithm (`evolution.GA!`) or not based on the aformentioned factors....
+  To avoid any bias from the order of time choices, we fully randomised this decision order for each agent at each step.... (**Update this section**)

 The simulations of the model are run by executing the [`ABM/run.jl`](run.jl) file.